Facts-and-Files/tp-api/README.md

     $ ./d_artisan.sh make:token

 It will be stored in the `api_clients` table as hash.
-Currently the token can be applied by the client as query parameter: https://localhost/api/htrdata?api_token=<api_token>
+Currently the token can be applied by the client as as bearer token in the header `Authorization: Bearer <api_token>`